ctron/rpm-builder/src/site/markdown/index.md

 # Introduction

-The RPM builder Maven plugin allows one to create RPM files without the use of the `rpmbuild` command line tool.
+The RPM builder Maven plugin allows one to create RPM files without the use of the `rpmbuild` command line tool, in pure Java.
 It does work on Linux, Windows, Mac OS X and any other platform running at least Java 8.

 ## Features